How we chose the best moving companies for your WV to AR move

 State licensing:

 Before providing in-state household goods relocation services, Arkansas moving companies must be issued an Intrastate Authority Permit from the Arkansas State Highway and Transportation Department.
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has proper licensing before hiring them.

 -